epicsdeb/cothread/docs/catools.rst

         :class:`ca_nothing` error with :attr:`!.ok` :const:`False`.
 By default
         these notifications are suppressed so that only valid values will be passed to the callback routine.

+    `connect_timeout`
+        If a connection timeout is specified then the :func:`camonitor` will report a disconnection event after the specified interval if connection has not completed by this time.
+Note that this notification will be made even if notify_disconnect is False, and that if the PV subsequently connects it will update as normal.

 ..  function:: connect(pvs, cainfo=False, wait=True, timeout=5, throw=True)